 Pressure Cooker Mexican Beans with Avocado-Poblano Salsa

-Use the Instant Pot, an electric pressure cooker, or a stovetop pressure cooker to make these amazing Pressure Cooker Mexican Bean; they’re quick, easy, and delicious, and these beans are low-glycemic, vegan, gluten-free, dairy-free, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+You can make these Pressure Cooker Mexican Beans with Avocado-Poblano Salsa in the Instant Pot, an electric pressure cooker, or a stovetop pressure cooker but please don’t skip the salsa!
+These beans are quick, easy, and delicious, and they’re low-glycemic, vegan, gluten-free, dairy-free, and South Beach Diet friendly.
+Use the Diet-Type Index to find more recipes like this one.

 I love black beans and garbanzos, but if I could only have one type of beans, I’d have to choose creamy and delicious pinto beans for my favorite.
 In the past I’ve loved them in creamy Pressure Cooker Refried Beans and my favorite Pinto Bean Salad with Avocado and Tomatoes, and this recipe for Pressure Cooker Mexican Beans with Avocado-Poblano Salsa is also going to be one of those pinto bean recipes that get repeated often.
 And it’s another new recipe to add to the growing collection of Pressure Cooker Recipes on the blog!